 As with all investing, past performance is not a guarantee of future results.
 Sure, there are people who’ve hit the jackpot investing in specific coins—but those examples are more sensational than anything, like winning the lottery, not investing for your future.

 As it stands, it’s impossible to compare stock market returns and cryptocurrency returns.
-There simply isn’t the same about of historical, financial, and economic data to support it.
+There simply isn’t the same amount of historical, financial, and economic data to support it.

 If you’re still interested in exploring crypto, ask yourself the following questions.

 - Are you allocating enough money to your short, medium, and long-term goals?